 - 4 candy canes or assorted peppermint candies

 - The night before serving, make the ice cream: In a medium bowl, whisk together 2 cans coconut milk, ½ cup honey, 1 teaspoon vanilla, and 2 teaspoons peppermint extract.
 Freeze the mixture in an ice cream maker (or make it without the machine).
-Transfer to a sealable container and freeze overnight.
+Transfer to an airtight container and freeze overnight.